robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 Agile checkpoints
 ====
 * p102 proposes we release the app without search, even though ‘To get real utility from this data, we need list and search capabilities.’
 * Why?
 Because we need User validation: ‘“Does anyone care about flights?” and “What do they want to know about a given flight?”
-We think we have answers to these questions: “Yes” and “Airline, origin, destination, tail number, date, air time, and distance flown.”
+We think we have answers to these questions: “Yes” and “Airline, origin, destination, tail number, date, air time, and distant ce flown.”
 But without validation, we don’t really know anything for certain.’

 ---